Amaez/Amaez/README.md

 ⚡ Fun fact: I've also worked as a freelance illustrator, and love drawing animals.
 I find my love for color influences a lot of my UI designs!

-✨ Interests: Art, weightlifting, meditation, travel, and gardening
+✨ Interests: art, weightlifting, meditation, travel, and gardening